St. Mary's Church of the Immaculate Conception Complex: Description

+History

+The hurricane of 1938 caused extensive damage to the church.
+Five stained glass windows were destroyed and the school belfry was blown off the roof and smashed to pieces.

 The complex was added to the National Register of Historic Places in 1983.

+In 2004 the parish celebrated its 175th anniversary, and the school celebrated its 150th anniversary.

 In 2009 the church's school closed, and students were allowed to transfer to the nearby regional school.